tblancog/airport-api/README.md

 Same for Airport, I needed to create first:

 - Weather to set it as a current status, so when doing queries in flights they can look up either the destination or departure airport weather conditions.
+- Meal: to enable the flights to have a service meal on creation